AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 ---
 title: Catalog Sync
-description: "Learn how to export product data from the [!DNL Commerce] server to [!DNL Commerce Services] on an ongoing basis to keep the services up to date."
+description: Learn how to export product data from the [!DNL Commerce] server to [!DNL Commerce Services] on an ongoing basis to keep the services up to date.
+exl-id: 19d29731-097c-4f5f-b8c0-12f9c91848ac
 ---
 # Catalog Sync